 Number of Offenders Completing an Institutional or Community-Based Substance Abuse Treatment Program

-Analysis of results and challenges: The assessment and referral services provide informational orientation to offenders for substance abuse treatment options within DOC institutions and in the community.
+Analysis of results and challenges: Assessment and referral services provide informational orientation to offenders for substance abuse treatment options within Department of Corrections (DOC) institutions and in the community.
 The assessments provide comprehensive referrals that best meet the offenders substance abuse treatment needs.
-These services are currently provided in Anchorage and Palmer.
+These services are currently provided in Anchorage and Palmer facilities and communities.

-Aftercare Services are a vital piece to the continuum of care necessary to reduce recidivism.
+Aftercare services are a vital piece to the continuum of care necessary to reduce recidivism.
 These services are based on the outpatient treatment criteria and are designed to compliment the treatment that the offender has previously received.
 Length of the program and the program requirements are based upon individual needs but generally are 90 to 120 days.
-These services were initially provided only in Anchorage and Fairbanks, but were expanded to Juneau, Kenai and Palmer during FY2013.
+These services were initially provided only in Anchorage and Fairbanks, however, were expanded to Juneau, Kenai, and Palmer during FY2013.

-The Residential Substance Abuse Treatment (RSAT) Program is based on the residential/intensive inpatient treatment criteria.
+The Residential Substance Abuse Treatment (RSAT) program is based on the residential/intensive inpatient treatment criteria.
 The services provided use a cognitive behavioral approach.
-These programs are comprehensive and intensive; they are designed to intervene and treat substance use disorders using a therapeutic community model.
+The programs are comprehensive and intensive; they are designed to intervene and treat substance use disorders using a therapeutic community model.
 Inmates in these programs are expected to participate for a minimum of six months.
-These programs are currently provided in Hiland Mountain Correctional Center, the out of state facility located in Hudson Colorado, and expanded to Goose Creek Correctional Center during FY2013.
+These programs were provided at the Hiland Mountain and the Goose Creek Correctional Centers during FY2013 and were expanded to Palmer and Spring Creek Correctional Centers during the first quarter in FY2014.

 The Life Success Substance Abuse Treatment (LSSAT) programs are based on the intensive outpatient treatment criteria also using a cognitive behavioral approach.
-These programs are comprehensive and intensive and participating inmates are required to participate for a minimum of three months.
-LSSAT programs are currently provided to offenders both incarcerated as well as those released into the community.
+The programs are comprehensive and intensive and participating inmates are required to participate for a minimum of three months.
+LSSAT programs are currently provided to offenders who are incarcerated as well as those released into the community.
 These programs are provided in Anchorage, Fairbanks, Juneau, Kenai, Palmer, and Seward.

-While the focus for FY2013 has been on increasing the effectiveness of the programs we have also demonstrated an increase in the number of individuals who have participated in and completed programs.
+While the focus for FY2013 has been on increasing the effectiveness of the programs the department has also demonstrated an increase in the number of individuals who have participated in and completed programs.

-During FY2013 there continues to be then challenge associated with the lack of qualified substance abuse treatment providers.
+During FY2013, there continues to be the challenge associated with the lack of qualified substance abuse treatment providers.
 DOC continues to be in collaboration with the Department of Health and Social Services, Division of Behavioral Health, to identify community-based provider solutions.

-Target #2: Increase the number of offenders who receive a General Education Development diploma while incarcerated.
+Target #2: Increase the number of offenders who receive a General Education Development (GED) diploma while incarcerated.

 Number of Offenders Who Receive General Education Development While Incarcerated

-Analysis of results and challenges: The Department of Corrections increased the number of offenders receiving their GED while incarcerated during FY2003 to FY2012 by 120, however, during FY2013 experienced a reduction of 35 offenders receiving their GED.
+Analysis of results and challenges: The Department of Corrections increased the number of offenders receiving their General Education Development (GED) while incarcerated during FY2003 to FY2012 by 120, however, during FY2013 there was a reduction of 35 offenders receiving their GED.

-This was an expected drop between FY2012 and FY2013 as a direct result of changes within the Education GED program in preparation for the federally mandated test, and test-administering.
-These changes are set to take place in CY2014.
+This was an expected drop between FY2012 and FY2013 as a direct result of changes within the Education GED program in preparation for the federally mandated test, and test administering.
+These changes are set to take place in calendar year 2014.

-In anticipation of the changes in the test, students have been informed that additional study time may assist in preparing for the changes in the GED testing.
-With the increased study time the initial reduction in the completions of testing was expected during FY2013, but it is anticipated the numbers in FY2014 should reflect an increase in the number of offenders testing and passing.
+In anticipation of the changes to the test, students have been informed that additional study time may assist in preparing for the changes.
+With the increased study time, the initial reduction in testing completion was expected during FY2013, but it is anticipated FY2014 should reflect an increase in the number of offenders testing and passing.